mandarexceptionaire/oauth-node-js/README.md

 - After successfully connecting the app to QuickBooks.

-- You shous view the access token and access secret.
+- You should be in a position to view the access token and access secret.

 **Refer : Screen Shots**